 Report Your Accident to Your Supervisor

 Even if symptoms show up later, report them right away.
-This follows the rules for severe truck collision cases and helps protect your claim.
 This will help keep other employees safe from accidents.
-If an injury happens in the next few days, the accident is already on record.
+If an injury occurs in the next few days, the accident will already be on record.

 Your employer must display the contact information for the workers’ compensation carrier, including the administrator and the contact person.
 You will need this information when you submit the filing.